ietf-wg-cellar/matroska-specification/menu.md

 So this hightlight is sent from the Control Track to the Player.
 Then the player has to handle that highlight until it's disactivated (see [Playback features]({{site.baseurl}}/chapters/menu.html#playback-features))

 The hightlight contains a UID of the action, a displayable name (UTF-8), an associated key (list of keys to be defined, probably up/down/left/right/select), a screen position/range and an image to display.
 The image will be displayed either when the user place the mouse over the rectangle (or any other shape), or when an option of the screen is selected (not activated).
 There could be a second image used when the option is activated.
-And there should be a third image that can serve as background.
+And there could be a third image that can serve as background.
 This way you could have a still image (like in some DVDs) for the menu and behind that image blank video (small bitrate).

 When a highlight is activated by the user, the player has to send the UID of the action to the Control Track.
 Then the Control Track codec will handle the action and possibly give new orders to the player.

-The format used for storing images should be extensible.
+The format used for storing images SHOULD be extensible.
 For the moment we'll use PNG and BMP, both with alpha channel.

 ## Playback features